-Havasu Canyon Trail is a 7.7 mile heavily trafficked point-to-point trail located near Supai, AZ that features a river and is rated as moderate.
-The trail is primarily used for hiking and is accessible year-round.
+Havasu Canyon Trail to Supai is a 14.8 mile heavily trafficked out and back trail located near Supai, Arizona that features a river and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 Really busy on Sunday